 United States Declaration of Independence - July 4, 1776

 My conclusions from the comparison

 Not only are the sentiments the same, but some of the language Jefferson used is lifted right out of John Locke.
-"Life, liberty, and the pursuit of happiness" sounds much like the earlier "life, liberty, and estate."
+"Life, liberty, and the pursuit of happiness" sounds much like the earlier "life, liberty, and estate" - which would also enter the United States Constitution via the Fifth and Fourteenth Amendments, as "life, liberty, or property" (an even closer paraphrase of Locke).
 "Most likely to effect their Safety and Happiness" sounds much like "most for their safety and good."
 "More disposed to suffer ... than to right themselves" sounds a lot like "more disposed to suffer than right themselves."
 And the part about "a long train of abuses" is an exact quote from John Locke, followed by a paraphrasing of what comes after it.

 John Adams, the principal force behind getting the Declaration of Independence adopted

 Jefferson responded to accusations of plagiarism ...